agrc/auditor/README.md

 ## Item Checks

-`agol-validator` validates all the AGOL Feature Service items in a user's folders based on information in a metatable:
+`agol-validator` validates the following information about all the AGOL Feature Service items in a user's folders based on information in a metatable:

 * Title
 * Group
 * Folder
+* Metadata
+* Description note for shelved/static items
+* Path to appropriate thumbnail image

 It also applies some checks irrespective of a table:

 * Tags: proper-cases tags, doesn't repeat words found in the title
 * Sets the flag for delete protection
 * Sets the flag to 'Allow others to export to different formats', which opens up GDB downloads in Open Data.

-#### Metatable format

-The metatable is read using `arcpy` and should at a minimum have the three following fields:

-1. `TABLENAME`: The fully-qualified source table name.
-The schema will be used to determine the group and folder (ie, `SGID10.BOUNDARIES.Counties`'s category is `Utah SGID Boundaries` and its folder is `Boundaries`)
-1. `AGOL_ITEM_ID`: The published AGOL item id for the table.
-1. `AGOL_PUBLISHED_NAME`: The table's desired AGOL Feature Service name.

 #### What Items Does it Check?